-If the pipe system contains toxic or other hazardous media, severe injuries may be caused by escaping media.
+If the pipe system contains hazardous media, severe injuries may be caused by escaping media.

-- Before installation, ensure that the pipe system is empty and does not contain any media residue - Always wear personal protective equipment during installation - Provide suitable draining devices (collection tank, etc.)
+- Before installation, ensure that the pipe system is empty and does not contain any media residue - Always wear personal protective equipment during installation - Provide suitable draining devices (collection tanks, etc.)

-Risk of damage to device due to contaminated pipe system!
+Risk of damage to the device due to contamination in the pipe system!